 William K. Hornung, Chief Financial Officer.
 Effective September 21, 2018, we entered into an amended and restated employment agreement with William Hornung pursuant to which he serves as our Chief Financial Officer.
 The employment agreement has an indefinite term.
 Mr. Hornung is entitled to an annual base salary of \$298,100, subject to increase at the discretion of the Board.
 Mr. Hornung has the opportunity to earn a target annual bonus of 35 percent of his base salary.
-The Board may, in its discretion, pay a portion of Mr. Hornung's annual salary and annual bonus in the form of equity or equity-based compensation, provided that commencing with the year following the year in which a "change of control" (as defined in the employment agreement) occurs, Mr. Hornung's entire base salary and annual bonus will be paid in cash.
-For 2018, the cash portion of Mr. Hornung's base salary was \$216,666.
-The employment agreement contains certain severance and change of control provisions as described in more detail under the heading "-Post-Termination Severance and Change in Control Arrangements."
-The employment agreement also contains certain non-competition and non-solicitation provisions (each applicable during employment and at all times thereafter).
+The Board may, in its discretion, pay a portion of Mr. Hornung's annual salary and annual bonus in the form of equity-based compensation, provided that commencing with the year following the year in which a "change of control" (as defined in the employment agreement) occurs, Mr. Hornung's entire base salary and annual bonus will be paid in cash.
+For 2019, the cash portion of Mr. Hornung's base salary was \$250,000.
+The employment agreement contains certain severance and change of control provisions as described in more detail under the heading "- Post-Termination Severance and Change in Control Arrangements."
+The employment agreement also contains certain non-competition and non-solicitation provisions (each applicable during employment and for 18 months thereafter), as well as confidentiality and non-disparagement provisions (each applicable during employment and at all times thereafter).

-Ben L. Shealy, Former Senior Vice President - Finance, Treasurer and Secretary.
-Effective October 12, 2016, we entered into an employment agreement with Ben L. Shealy pursuant to which he served as our Senior Vice President - Finance, Treasurer and Secretary.
+John L. Gainer, Chief Scientific Officer.
+Effective October 18, 2016, we entered into an employment agreement with John L. Gainer pursuant to which he served as our Chief Scientific Officer.
 The employment agreement had an indefinite term.
-Mr. Shealy was entitled to an annual base salary of \$231,000, subject to increase at the discretion of the Board.
-Mr. Shealy had the opportunity to earn a target annual bonus of 25 percent of his base salary.
-The Board may, in its discretion, pay a portion of Mr. Shealy's annual salary and annual bonus in the form of equity or equity-based compensation, provided that commencing with the year following the year in which a "change of control" (as defined in the employment agreement) occurs, Mr. Shealy's entire base salary and annual bonus would have been paid in cash.
-For 2018, Mr. Shealy's entire base salary was paid in cash.
-The employment agreement contained certain severance and change of control provisions as described in more detail under the heading "-Post-Termination Severance and Change in Control Arrangements."
-The employment agreement also contained certain non-competition and non-solicitation provisions (each applicable during employment and at all times thereafter).
+Dr. Gainer was entitled to an annual base salary of \$369,896 (representing an increase from his annual base salary of \$340,000 as of the date of his employment agreement), subject to increase at the discretion of the Board.
+Dr. Gainer had the opportunity to earn a target annual bonus of 35 percent of his base salary.
+The Board may, in its discretion, pay a portion of Dr. Gainer's annual salary and annual bonus in the form of equity or equity-based compensation, provided that commencing with the year following the year in which a "change of control" (as defined in the employment agreement) occurs, Dr. Gainer's entire base salary and annual bonus would have been paid in cash.
+For 2019, Dr. Gainer's entire base salary was paid in cash.
+The employment agreement contained certain severance and change of control provisions as described in more detail under the heading "- Post-Termination Severance and Change in Control Arrangements."
+The employment agreement also contained certain non-competition and non-solicitation provisions (each applicable during employment and for 18 months thereafter), as well as confidentiality and non-disparagement provisions (each applicable during employment and at all times thereafter).

-On September 21, 2018, Mr. Shealy's employment with the Company ended.
-In connection with his cessation of employment, the Company and Mr. Shealy entered into a separation agreement memorializing his severance benefits and providing for certain modifications to the vesting and termination provision of Mr. Shealy's existing equity awards, all as described in more detail below under the heading "-Post-Termination Severance and Change in Control Arrangements."
+On March 12, 2020, Dr. Gainer's employment with the Company ended.
+In connection with his cessation of employment, the Company and Dr. Gainer entered into a separation agreement memorializing his severance benefits and providing for certain modifications to the vesting and termination provision of Dr. Gainer's existing equity awards, all as described in more detail below under the heading "- Post-Termination Severance and Change in Control Arrangements."
+Dr. Gainer continues to serve on the Company's Board and is entitled to receive yearly compensation for his services as a member of the Board.